Esri/esri-system-js/README.md

 # esri-system-js
 Load [ArcGIS API for JavaScript] modules using [SystemJS]

+> NOTE: this library has been deprecated in favor of [systemjs-plugin-dojo](https://github.com/beginor/systemjs-plugin-dojo) - which is a [SystemJS](https://github.com/systemjs/systemjs) plugin for loading Dojo modules that works with the ArcGIS API for JavaScript. [ng2-esri-demo](https://github.com/beginor/ng2-esri-demo) shows how to use that plugin to load ArcGIS modules in an Angular application.

 Provides a wrapper around [SystemJS]'s `register()` function that will first use Dojo's AMD loader to load Esri modules, and then register a SystemJS module that will expose them.